michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0073.md

 - adj: roused to anger
 - n: an open skin infection
 ### Family
-sore: sorely, soreness, sorer, sores, sorest+;soreness: sorenesses
+- sore: sorely, soreness, sorer, sores, sorest+
+- soreness: sorenesses
 ### Examples
 - Anthony, who led the Knicks against Orlando with 19 points, missed the second half of Saturday’s game because of a sore left knee.
 - No, the sore back that prompted his competitive sabbatical wasn’t acting up.